avajmccann/U.S.-Flight-Performance-Analysis/README.md

 ## Recomendations
 Based on the uncovered insights, the following recomendations have been provided:
-- With a +0.8 association between volume and delays at airports, handling delays at high-volume locations is crucial.
+- With a +0.8 association between volume and delays at top 5 airports, handling delays at high-volume locations is crucial.
 Airlines experiencing dissatisfaction from delays should introduce more personnel to high-volume airports at the origin of the flight.